At a glance…

 Volunteers on Sports Education project have the opportunity to assist in the implementation of an integrative educational project, aimed at addressing issues of poverty and illiteracy in low-income communities in southern Buenos Aires.
 As part of this initiative, volunteers assist with running coaching sessions in primary schools and after school programs set within a government-run sports centre.

 As a volunteer on this project, you will assist a local Physical Education teacher or staff member in running drills and games for children and teenagers.
 The main focus of these coaching sessions is on football and hockey, however volunteers are encouraged to introduce new games and sports to the children.
 If you have a particular sport that you would like to teach, please bring the required equipment with you from home, or purchase you can purchase it Argentina, as the placements have limited resources.
+Over the warmer months (October - December) volunteers also have the opportunity to hold swimming lessons for the students at a local swimming pool.

 This project is perfect for volunteers who are passionate about working with children and supporting their development.